-- 1. Locate HKEY_LOCAL_MACHINE\SOFTWARE\VIZRT\XD\ADMIN SCREEN - 2.
+- 1. Locate HKEY_LOCAL_MACHINE\SOFTWARE\Vizrt\XD\Admin Screen - 2.
 Add a new key: auto_launch_session - 3.
-Set the value for this key to the name of an existing session.
-This session will then automatically opens on launch (instead of the last open session). - 4.
-If the specified session does not exist, the auto-launch feature is disabled..
-Similarly, by setting auto_launch_session to Disabled (or some other suitable string) rather than a real session name you can effectively disable auto-launch.
+Set the value for this key to the name of an existing session. - 4.
+This session will then automatically open on launch (instead of the last open session). - 5.
+If the specified session does not exist, the auto-launch feature is disabled.. - 6.
+Similarly, by setting auto_launch_session to Disabled (or some other suitable string) rather - 7. than a real session name you can effectively disable auto-launch.